π Overview

 php artisan translations:extract-and-generate --langs=es,fr,de

-# Use fork driver with smaller chunks for faster processing
+# Use fork driver with smaller chunks to find and fill only missing keys

 php artisan translations:extract-and-generate \